gapurov/multi-level-checkboxes/README.md

 ## TODO

-- [x] Add a screenshot of your final outcome
+- [x] Add a screenshot of the result
 - [ ] Add tests
 - [ ] Update readme